angr/angr-doc/docs/symbion.md

 simgr = project.factory.simgr(state)
 ```
 ##Example
-You can find more information about this technique and a complete example in our blogpost: https://angr.io/blog/angr_symbion/.
+You can find more information about this technique and a complete example in our blog post: https://angr.io/blog/angr_symbion/.
 For more technical details a public paper will be available soon, or, ping @degrigis on our `angr` Slack channel.